Superrehtard/old_diaspora_wiki/Installing-on-Windows.md

         gem install specific_install
         gem specific_install -l http://github.com/eventmachine/eventmachine.git

-You may similar problems with a few of the other gems.
+You may similar problems with a few of the other gems such as em-http-request.

 ###Gemfile